Suggested Reading:

 This Day, the Twenty-Fifth Day of September

-converted to Christ by the miracles wrought during the martyrdom of
+who, being converted to Christ by the miracles wrought during

 At Amiens, in France, in the persecution of Diocletian,

-governor Rictiovarus, after various torments, he suffered martyrdom
+the governor Rictiovarus, after various torments, he suffered

-wife, and Sabinian, Maximus, Rufus, and Eugenius, their sons.
+Tata, his wife, and Sabinian, Maximus, Rufus, and Eugenius,

-Accused of professing the Christian religion, they were
+their sons.
+Accused of professing the Christian religion,

 The same day, St. Anathalon, bishop,